Maragoth/api-tester-postman/readme.md

 3. **Import Environment**: Import the `API_Tester.environment.json` to configure environment variables like `base_url`.
 4. **Run the Tests**: Once the collection and environment are set up, use the **Collection Runner** in Postman to execute all tests.
 5. **View Results**: Check the `Tests` tab for detailed results.

+📝 Test run results (e.g. exported .json or .html) can be found under: docs/results/ – this folder contains saved Collection Runner results for verification and documentation purposes.
 ---

 ## 📄 License